The Kloof Conservancy BioGuide Project was officially launched on 21 November 2014. This is a QR Code based system for mobile devices.

 The project was initiated in April 2014 year and completed in July 2015.
 A total of 71 Labels covering 30 different species/features were installed.

 Visit the Kloof Conservancy BioGuide site at: http://bioguide.kloofconservancy.org.za/

 Support for Krantzkloof Nature Reserve.
 Kloof Conservancy has donated over R500 000 to Krantzkloof Nature Reserve over the past 6 years.

 The conservancy has funded invasive alien eradication programmes and the improvement of facilities such as picnic sites, accommodation, entrances and security and also assists with maintaining the network of trails.

 Click here for more details on the reserve.

 Kloof Conservancy works very closely with the Ezemvelo Honorary Officers who are based at Krantzkloof Nature Reserve.
 Most activities and projects relating to the reserve are done in partnership with the Honorary Officers.

 In 2012 a new and exciting event, the Kloof Conservancy 3 Falls Trail Run was inaugurated as a major fundraiser for the reserve.
 Again this is a joint venture with the Honorary Officers.
 This event is now a popular fixture in the KZN trail running calendar.

 Click here for more detail on the 3 Falls Trail Run

-Friends of Krantzkloof Nature Reserve.
-This site offers detailed information on Krantzkloof Nature Reserve.
+Krantzkloof Nature Reserve has its own website which offers detailed information on Krantzkloof Nature Reserve.
 Click here to visit the web-site.